DryBearr/Lucy/README.md

 ## Configuration

-To use Lucy, you need to create a `config.cfg` file in the bot's directory with the following information:
+To use Lucy, you need to create a `config.cfg` file in the bot's directory (`/venv folder`) with the following information:

 - **music_download_folder:** The folder where music files will be downloaded.
 - **database_folder:** The folder where the bot's database files will be stored.